Odds Format

 There are 32 teams that automatically qualify for the NCAA men’s basketball tournament by winning their conference tournament, while the other 36 are selected from a committee.

-Those teams are then placed in a region and ranked based upon their regular-season record and prediction on how far they’ll go in the tournament.
+Those teams are then placed in a region and ranked based on their regular-season record and prediction on how far they’ll go in the tournament.

 The Unpredictability of NCAA Tournament Upsets